dianamosca/user-documentation/_posts/2021-06-22-use-case-matching-two-datasets.md

 ### View Set up

-The current view is configured with optimized
+The current view is configured to review and match open items from VIP rapidly.
 * Field orders
 * Field size
-* Hide unecessary field
+* Hide unnecessary field
 * Filter on Open and Master Record

 **Read more:**